 2022-23 CoLABoratory Fellow

-Mendi + Keith Obadike are a married Igbo Nigerian American couple whose work has been recognized for innovations in directed sound and listening, engagement with the cultures of the African Diaspora, and expansion of the field of sound art.
-Mendi + Keith make music, art, and literature.
+Artists and composers Mendi + Keith Obadike work at the intersection of music, art, and literature.
 They have exhibited and performed at The New Museum, Whitechapel Gallery, The Studio Museum in Harlem, The Metropolitan Museum of Art, and The Museum of Modern Art.
 Their early collaborations were works made for the internet and recorded music.
 Their current projects include a series of large-scale, public sound art works.
 Their honors include a Rockefeller New Media Arts Fellowship, Pick Laudati Award for Digital Art, a New York Foundation for the Arts Fellowship in Fiction, and the Louis Comfort Tiffany Biennial Award.

 Dream Train is a meditative piece inspired by the mythology of the train in African American music and visual art.
 At times, the train has represented freedom, heaven, progress, or great change.
-Rooted in African Indigenous dream temples and the “energy” music of the 60s, Dream Train invites participants to dream together collectively as a form of social intervention.
-Highly accomplished new media artists, Mendi & Keith will use projection mapping, sound transducers, multi-channel sound system, and film to create an immersive A/V installation, and multi-disciplinary performance featuring ACO musicians and 3 actors.
+Inspired by African dream temples and the “energy” music of the 70s, Dream Train invites participants to dream together collectively as a form of social intervention.
+Highly accomplished new media artists, Mendi & Keith will create an immersive sound and video installation, and multi-disciplinary performance featuring ACO musicians and 3 actors.

 Dream Train is a new, live, music-centered public artwork inspired by the mythology of the train as a representation of freedom, heaven, progress, and great change in African American music and visual art.
-We are designing Dream Train for live orchestra, 8-channel sound, and actors at the Winter Garden, Brookfield Place, an unexpected, yet widely accessible space that invites public participation.
-In this work, the audience seating will be designed to resemble train seating (spaced for social distancing).
-The 8-channel (48-speaker) sound system and lighting projection with scrolling custom-designed gobos (projector filters that create lighting designs on surfaces) will be spaced throughout the venue.
+We are designing Dream Train for live orchestra, 8-channel sound, and actors.
+In this work, the audience seating, enclosed by the projection surface, will be designed to resemble train seating (spaced for social distancing).

-Dream Train audiences will access the experience via 1.) ticketed and timed performance with a live orchestra and spoken-word actors and 2) a public art installation that will include acousmatic programs that play for visitors to experience at their leisure.
+Dream Train audiences will access the experience via 1.) ticketed and timed performance with a live orchestra and spoken-word actors and 2) a public art installation that will include a sound work that plays for visitors to experience at their leisure.
 We will create new original works that include a score for a 36-piece orchestra, a script for Singer-Sayers (actors) that features meditations on train mythology, and pre-recorded music and words that we will write and record for the installation.
 Our multichannel-prerecorded music will play when the orchestra is not present.